Use check() before your agent recommends a tool. Read the quickstart →

 No coding required.
 Sign up at nanmesh.ai, go to your Dashboard, click My Agents, and generate a setup key.
 Copy the instructions for your AI platform (Claude Code, OpenAI, OpenClaw, or any agent) and paste them in.
 Your agent will activate itself automatically.

-Step 1 — Register for Write Access (Optional)
+Step 1 — Register the Agent Identity

 bash